The Way to Eden: Reception

 Several writers have discussed the way the episode represents the "space hippies".
 Aniko Bodroghkozy touched on the topic in her book Groove Tube: Sixties Television and the Youth Rebellion.
 In it, Bodroghkozy noted a negative and positive portrayal; on one hand Sevrin's followers have been duped and must return to "civilization, apparently contrite, chastened children".
 On the other, they challenged the supposed benefits and superiority of the Federation, which Bodroghkozy described as a "reading of the counterculture".
 Timothy Brown argues that Dr. Sevrin is "a clear stand-in for Timothy Leary".
 Like the acolytes of Leary, Charles Manson, and other counter-culture leaders, Sevrin's followers are "under the spell of charismatic but dangerously unhinged leaders" and "stand for a sixties generation in the thrall of misled idealism".

 In 2015, Wired magazine suggested this episode was skippable in their binge-watching guide for the original series.

 In 2017, Den of Geek ranked this episode as the number one "best worst" Star Trek episode of the original series, noting its unique entertainment value.

 In 2016, TVline ranked this as having one of the top twenty moments of Star Trek, in this case the "space hippie" concert in the Enterprise sick bay.

+In 2024 Hollywood.com ranked The Way to Eden at number 75 out of the 79 original series episodes noting "it could be a Muppet Show parody".

 Legacy

 In Star Trek

 The original script, as written by Fontana, would have provided much background on McCoy, including an unsuccessful marriage which led him into Starfleet (which was later incorporated into the alternate reality of the 2009 film Star Trek).
 Joanna herself was mentioned in the animated Star Trek episode "The Survivor".
-Ms McCoy's backstory was later incorporated into the non-canon novels Planet of Judgment, Shadows on the Sun, Crisis on Centaurus, and also in the Marvel Comics Star Trek book (1980), married to a Vulcan and still hostile to her father.
+Ms McCoy's backstory was later incorporated into the non-canonical novels Planet of Judgment, Shadows on the Sun, Crisis on Centaurus, and also in the Marvel Comics Star Trek book (1980), married to a Vulcan and still hostile to her father.
+The McCoy of the alternate reality's backstory—minus Joanna—was also featured in an issue of the continuation comic book based on the alternate realty, Star Trek, published by IDW from 2009 to 2013.

 In a 2009 interview with The A.V.
 Club, Charles Napier recalled being invited to star again on Star Trek, as part of an anniversary celebration.
 He agreed to appear only if he could play a military character and not "wear that silly shirt again".
 His next Star Trek character would be General Denning in the Star Trek: Deep Space Nine episode "Little Green Men".